iaminsleep/test-web-application/README.md

 # Operations Management System

 This project is an Operations Management System that allows users to manage operations and their associated suboperations.
 The system includes functionalities for creating, updating, deleting (soft and hard deletes), and retrieving operations and suboperations.
-The application has a frontend built with Node.js and a backend using PHP with Laravel, interfacing with a PostgreSQL database.
+The application consists of a client built with Node.js, a backend server using PHP with Laravel, and utilizes NGINX as the web server, interfacing with a PostgreSQL database.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+-   **Docker** and **Docker Compose** installed on your computer.
+-   **Node.js** (version 16) installed.
+-   **PHP** (version 8.1) installed.
+-   **PostgreSQL** (version 14.2) installed.

 ## Running the Project